HL7/crmi-ig/input/pages/artifact-repository-service.md

 The [CRMIShareableArtifactRepository](CapabilityStatement-crmi-shareable-artifact-repository.html) capability statement captures these requirements formally, while the following sections provide a narrative description of them.

+Note that the shareable artifact repository defined here supports only the knowledge artifacts that are the primary focus of this implementation guide:

+* ActivityDefinition
+* Library
+* Measure
+* PlanDefinition
+* Questionnaire

+Repository support for other types of artifacts **SHALL** follow the same pattern established for these artifacts.

 #### Artifacts

 For each type of knowledge artifact supported by a ShareableArtifactRepository: